JGCRI/RCMIP5/README.md

 * This package does *not* handle downloading (i.e. from nodes in the Earth System Grid Federation, http://esgf.org) the NetCDF data themselves.
 Sorry.
 * See http://cmip.llnl.gov/cmip5/publications/allpublications about registering CMIP5 manuscripts.
 * If you use this package/code in your work, please cite it!
 See `citation("RCMIP5")`.
 * Behind the scenes, RCMIP5 uses the [dplyr](http://cran.r-project.org/package=dplyr) package for heavy data lifting.
-It can also, and optionally, use an array implementation, depending on [abind](http://cran.r-project.org/web/packages/abind/index.html).
-Very generally, using arrays is more memory-efficient but slower.
+It optionally can use an array implementation, depending on [abind](http://cran.r-project.org/web/packages/abind/index.html).
+Generally, using arrays is more memory-efficient but slower.
 * Want to get started?
 An extensive [vignette](http://cran.r-project.org/web/packages/RCMIP5/vignettes/atmospheric_co2.html) and demo are included with the package.